kibo-max/phase_4_Group_project/README.md

 Multinomial naive bayes, Random Forest and XGBoost, machine learning models, were also applied.

+## Model Evaluation and Predictions
+The test set obtained from train_test_split(X_test, y_test) was used for model evaluation and to make predictions.

 ## Contents of the repository
 This repository contains the following: